cardano-foundation/cf-poc-tunnel/README.md

 ### Key Features

 1. **Interactive Passwordless Authentication:**
-   Project Tunnel reinvents user authentication on websites by implementing a system that eliminates the need for passwords.
-Instead, upon visiting a website and choosing to create an account, the site requests users to link the extension with their mobile identity wallet using KERI protocols.
-Users must actively approve this link, which initiates and authorizes secure web communications, leveraging encrypted data exchange.
+   Project Tunnel revolutionizes user authentication on websites by eliminating the need for passwords.
+Instead, users directly link the browser extension with their mobile identity wallet using KERI protocols to authorize secure web interactions.
-2. **Revolutionary Security Protocol Replacement:**
-   The extension replaces traditional HTTPS with KERI-based encryption, encrypting each request from the user's browser using a unique ephemeral identifier (eAID) for each website.
-This process ensures all communications are securely transmitted and managed.

-3. **Server-Side Decryption and Identity Verification:**
-   Equipped with the public identifier of the ephemeral eAID and linked to a credential in the user's mobile wallet, servers can decrypt requests and verify identities using KERI's secure protocols, eliminating the need for HTTPS.

-4. **Secure Response Handling:**
-   When the server sends responses, the extension decrypts them using the private key of the ephemeral identifier tailored to the specific website, ensuring secure end-to-end encryption for all communications.
+2. **Secure KERI-Enabled Communication Replacement for HTTPS:**
+   The extension uses Hybrid Public Key Encryption (HPKE) with crypto box seal from libsodium, focusing on the public key of the server which enables the server to decrypt messages.
+This hybrid approach enhances performance while maintaining high security standards.
+By integrating the browser extension with KERI protocols, all web communications are encrypted using ephemeral keys, ensuring that each session is securely encrypted and authenticated.

 ### Why KERI Over HTTPS?

-Project Tunnel leverages KERI-based ephemeral identifiers to enhance security beyond traditional HTTPS, providing unique, one-time encryption keys for each session.
-This method boosts privacy and allows secure, reliable identity verification without the need for passwords, revolutionizing web request and response encryption and decryption.
+HTTPS, while widely adopted, is prone to a variety of security vulnerabilities primarily due to its reliance on shared secrets and bearer tokens.
+In contrast, **Project Tunnel** leverages the KERI protocol to significantly enhance web security.
+Each request through KERI can be asymmetrically signed and encrypted, providing robust security against many common attacks.
+Additionally, KERI utilizes verifiable credentials which improve upon traditional password-based systems by ensuring that each transaction is both secure and traceable to a verified identity.

+Moreover, KERI effectively replaces traditional Root Certificate Authorities (CAs) by enabling servers to present their own verifiable credentials to prove their legitimacy.
+This shift not only enhances security but also decentralizes trust, allowing organizations to demonstrate their identity directly to users without the need for intermediary CAs.

 ### End-to-End Demo